 You’ve decided you’re going to use orange as your background color.
 This may seem a little intense.

 But wooden backgrounds also lie on the orange spectrum.
 So does craft paper.
 Or autumn leaves.

-Notes and Keepsakes is one of my favorite photos.
-I used wooden background and a couple of craft paper notebooks to set the warm and cozy mood.
+Notes and Keepsakes is one of my favourite photos.
+I used a wooden background and a couple of craft paper notebooks to set the warm and cosy mood.